Lspacedev/online-recipe-app/README.md

 ## Usage

 1. Open the live site in your browser.
-2. Create an account and login.
-3. Add and manage your recipes.
+2. Add and manage your recipes.

 ## Tech Stack